 Where are objects?
+A review of cues

-■ Absolute
+Absolute depth

-Distance of objects or scene feature points from the observer.
+Spatial, timing relationships, distance of objects or scene feature points from the observer.

 "Physiological cues": Binocular convergence--information about the distance between the eyes and the angle converged by the eyes.
 Crude, but constraining.
 Errors might be expected to be proportional to reciprocal distance.
-Closely related to accommodative requirements.
+Closely related to accommodative (focusing by lens) requirements.

-"Pictorial cue"--familiar size
+"Pictorial cue"--familiar size.
+E.g. human adults have an average size and range.

-■ Relative
+Relative depth

 Distance between objects or object feature points.
-Important for scene layout.
+Important for scene layout, planning.

 Processes include: Stereopsis (binocular parallax) and motion parallax.
+Motion parallax is discussed below.